Wildfire

 Wildfire is an unplanned and unwanted fire burning in a natural area.
 Wildfires can spread to developed lands and pose a severe risk to life and property.
 UrbanFootprint ingests publicly available wildfire risk datasets and intersects them with the threatened people and property.

-To better assess, plan and adapt to these conditions, UrbanFootprint Wildfire provides the annual probability of wildfire in current and future scenarios.
+UrbanFootprint Wildfire provides the annual probability of wildfire in current and future scenarios.

 UrbanFootprint addresses organizations' need to capture the risk of wildfire by geospatially intersecting the best available models of wildfire risk (Wildfire Risk to Communities datasets) with the people and property that are threatened.
 The models that generate this data consider wildfire risk from fires that ignite in wildlands and then spread to urban areas.
 The modeled spread of wildfire is limited to 1,530 meters (~1 mile) from the perimeter of urban areas.
 The model authors note that this limit is consistent with observed structural losses in urban areas due to wildfires over the last 20 years.
-Therefore, urban areas more than 1 mile from the boundary are not considered to be at risk of wildfire.
+Therefore, urban areas more than 1 mile from the boundary are not considered to be considered at risk of wildfire.

-Burn probability (BP) layer provides the annual probability of wildfire (at any flame length greater than 0 feet) burning at the location.
+Burn probability (BP) layer – provides the annual probability of wildfire (at any flame length greater than 0 feet) burning at the location

-Using the burn probability and flame length exceedance probabilities, we calculate the probability of wildfire with flames exceeding 4 feet and 8 feet:
+Using the mean burn probability and flame length exceedance probabilities, we calculate the probability of wildfire with flames exceeding 4 feet and 8 feet:

 Probability of wildfire with flames exceeding 4 ft = BP (burn probability) x FLEP4 (flame length exceedance probability 4 ft)